ctrl-exec - Security Operations

 Two-token pattern

-The ctrl-exec-side hook and the agent-side hook are independent and can validate different tokens.
-A higher-assurance deployment can issue separate credentials for the ctrl-exec-to-hook path and the agent-to-hook path.
-The ctrl-exec validates a ctrl-exec-level token; the agent validates a forwarded per-operation token.
-This is a supported configuration - the token is forwarded from ctrl-exec to agent in the request body and is available to both hooks.
+The dispatcher-side hook and the agent-side hook are independent and can validate different tokens.
+A higher-assurance deployment can issue separate credentials for the dispatcher-to-hook path and the agent-to-hook path.
+The dispatcher validates a dispatcher-level token; the agent validates a forwarded per-operation token.
+This is a supported configuration - the token is forwarded from dispatcher to agent in the request body and is available to both hooks.

 Agent hook scope